anoopsarkar/nlp-class/hw0.md

 To get full marks, you must do the following:

-* Upload and _Submit_ your file on the upload page.
+* Upload and _Submit_ your file on [the upload page](http://sfu-nlp-class.appspot.com/).
 There will be a dialog that says this is the final submission (you can no longer upload after you _Submit_ your final answer.
+Do __not__ press _Submit_ if you plan to keep uploading new submissions.
 Only one person per group should submit for the group.

 * You must use a valid group name that is verifiable on [Coursys](https://courses.cs.sfu.ca)